Dragonmystic707/exalted-reincarnated/docs/System.md

 through the actions and steps a character might do for the desired effect.

-In this example charm’s case, the inspiration comes from a natural
+In this example charm's case, the inspiration comes from a natural
 source: a cascading sunbeam.
 As well, it’s well represented in popular video games: a beam of light cascades from the heavens and damages those in its way.

 ### Brainstorm Secondary effects And Limitations

-Now that we have a visual effect–a beam of light appearing over the target area–it’s time to think of the consequences of that charm.
+Now that we have a visual effect--a beam of light appearing over the target area--it's time to think of the consequences of that charm.

 -   Sunlight is a heavy theme here, so it may do extra damage against &gt; Creatures of Darkness.

--   It’s a bright beam of light.
-It’s going to be pretty obvious.
+-   It's a bright beam of light.
+It's going to be pretty obvious.

--   It’s an archery charm, so an arrow needs to be used.
+-   It's an archery charm, so an arrow needs to be used.
 Maybe you fire &gt; an arrow into the sky, pierce a cloud and the sun peers through?

     -   Access to the sky then?

-    -   Does it need access to the Sun itself, since it’s a sunbeam?
-        Can &gt; you not use this in the Underworld?
+    -   Does it need access to the Sun itself, since it's a sunbeam? &gt; Can you not use this in the Underworld?

 -   Does sunlight hurt other Solars?
 Or themselves?
 Are they immune to &gt; their own powers?